nbareil/justanothergeek.chdir.org/content/post/unit-testing-spl.md

 Eventually I had to butchered most of the code to support enough SPL commands to parse our complete dataset.
 This fork lives in https://github.com/airbus-cert/splunk_antlr_spl

 It works mostly fine, but it has one big problem: it is unbearingly slow.
-This is not surprising as I am a total n00b in ANTL4 (or even parsing).
+This is not surprising as I am a total n00b in ANTL4 (or even in the parsing field).

-For example, parsing 338 rules takes 20 minutes.
+For example, parsing 338 rules takes 20 minutes. (**Update**: *While I was writing those lines, and because I could not accept releasing such crappy tool, I optimized my ANTLR4 syntax to make it faster.*)

+So it was not option to have such slow tests in our CI/CD.
+This post is also an opportunity for me to do some kind of introspection and see if it was worth doing it, I was curious to see what were the commands missing from [salspaugh/splparser](https://github.com/salspaugh/splparser) to be used in our dataset and...
+Only three tiny commands are missing 😢

+On the other hand, the learning curve of ANTLR4 is so smooth that I had my first version in less than 5 days, and I wonder how long it would have take me to learn Lex, Yacc, its PLY integration and the time to implement these 3 commands and create a PR to [salspaugh/splparser](https://github.com/salspaugh/splparser). 🤷

-##
+## Plan B

+When there is no perfect solution satisfying all constraints, it is time to workaround with hackish solutions.

+And the grossest, but quickest, way to do some basic checks is to use regular expressions all the way around.
+As an example, I shared an example of our setup on Twitter:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Thanks, we added this unit test to our CI/CD and... it was much needed indeed 😅 <a href="https://t.co/4dI2rTebLV">pic.twitter.com/4dI2rTebLV</a></p>&mdash; Nicolas Bareil (@nbareil) <a href="https://twitter.com/nbareil/status/1364142702372257792?ref_src=twsrc%5Etfw">February 23, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+As a take away, here is gist of an extract from our code base: [test_statically_spl.py](https://gist.github.com/nbareil/452845cc310557caa6e19a0379dc4ed5#file-test_statically_spl-py)

 # Step 2: Now what?

+This Twitter discussion re-ignited my desire to level up our SPL parsing and I recently discovered a new project, [kotlaluk/spl-parser](https://github.com/kotlaluk/spl-parser).

+This time, Lukáš relies on an official Splunk feature: [`splunk btool` can generate the search and datatypes BNF, no need to reinvent the wheel in fact!](https://community.splunk.com/t5/Archive/Splunk-Query-Grammar/m-p/425022#M75397).
+Such epiphany!